 The Whitney Academy does not provide Foods and Beverages Sold Individually (i.e., foods sold outside of school meals, such as through vending machines, cafeteria a la carte [snack] lines, fundraisers, school stores, etc.).

-Students are, at times, allowed to purchases food/beverage items while off grounds during field trips or pother events.
+Students, at times, are allowed to purchases food/beverage items while off grounds during field trips or other events.
 During such times, staff will make every effort to encourage healthy food choices or to limit the quantity of items purchased.
+Students are only allowed to access/consume purchased food/Beveridge items during designated meal or snack times.